gameroom420/spnati/creator-docs/docs/policy/sponsorship.md

 For release into the main game, a character must pass community sponsorship. **Five** sponsorships are required for new characters and **three** for reworks.
 These sponsorships will be _conditional_ sponsorships, meaning the flaws outlined in the post _must_ be addressed before the character will be accepted.

+The number of sponsorships required is relaxed for new characters where all writers have already had a character sponsored and on the Main Roster before.
+These characters only need **three** sponsorships, but all three must be from developers who have likewise had a character on the Main Roster.

 A character is considered _new_ when it uses no prior dialogue or artwork from another version of the character.
 A character is considered _reworked_ when it encounters a substantial art overhaul, substantial dialogue update, or inheritance by a new author. **The moderation team reserves full rights to make judgment calls on this distinction.**

 Some reworked main roster characters are eligible for **Quick Pass**, and won't need to return to Testing.
 [For more information on Quick Pass and the difference between new characters and reworks, see here.](/docs/policy/reworks.html)